Anand Giridharadas is a writer.

 He is an editor-at-large for TIME, an on-air political analyst for NBC News and MSNBC, and a visiting scholar at the Arthur L. Carter Journalism Institute at New York University.
 He is a former columnist and correspondent for The New York Times, having written, most recently, the biweekly “Letter from America.”
 His datelines have included Italy, India, China, Dubai, Norway, Japan, Haiti, Brazil, Colombia, Nigeria, Uruguay, and the United States.
 He has also written for The Times's arts, business, and travel pages, and its Book Review, Sunday Review, and magazine--and for The Atlantic, The New Yorker, and elsewhere.

 Born in Cleveland, Ohio, he was raised there, in Paris, France, and in Maryland, and educated at the University of Michigan, Oxford, and Harvard.
 He worked briefly as a consultant for McKinsey & Company in Mumbai, before becoming a journalist in 2005, reporting from that city for the International Herald Tribune and The Times for four and a half years.
 He was appointed a columnist in 2008.
 He first interned for The New York Times at age 17, writing two articles on money and politics under the tutelage of Jill Abramson.

 He appears regularly on TV and the radio in the United States and globally, including on CNN, MSNBC, NPR, “Morning Joe,” and "The Daily Show."
 He has given talks on the main stage of TED and at Harvard, Stanford, Columbia, Yale, Princeton, the University of Michigan, the Aspen Institute, Summit at Sea, the Sydney Opera House, the United Nations, the Asia Society, PopTech, the Royal Society of Arts, and Google.
 He has received honors from the Society of Publishers in Asia, the South Asian Journalists Association, the Poynter Fellowship in Journalism at Yale, the Henry Crown Fellowship of the Aspen Institute, the 800-CEO-READ Business Book of the Year award, the Outstanding Lifetime Achievement Award for Humanism in Culture from Harvard University, and the New York Public Library’s Helen Bernstein Award.

-Anand lives in Brooklyn, New York, with his wife, Priya Parker, and son, Orion.
+Anand lives in Brooklyn, New York, with his wife, Priya Parker, and two children.

-If you need a photograph of Anand, you can use either of the images below.
-The one on the left should be credited to "Earl Wilson/The New York Times"; the one on the right, to "Darshan Photography."
+If you need a photograph of Anand, you can use one of the images below.
+They should be credited to "Mackenzie Stroh."